 5. Let The Cat Out Of The Bag

 10. All Bark and No Bite

 Example #1: This word puzzle is driving me bananas!
-Rather than sit here getting increasingly frustrated, I think it would be best if I took a break and came back to it another time.
+I should take a break and come back to it later.

-Example #2: I worked hard today and I got a lot done, but there are still a few more chores left to do.
-I decided to hit the hay early and left the unfinished chores for tomorrow.
+Example #2: I got a lot done today.
+There are still a few errands left to do, but I am hitting the hay early instead; I can do the rest tomorrow.

 Example #3: I saw a funny video that had me in stitches, but when I showed it to my friend, it was a swing and a miss.

 Show Answer #3